cosmos/cosmos/DEX.md

 subledger transactions that do not increment the subledger's last sequnce number by 1 are considered invalid transactions.

-If a trader is not satisfied with the performance of service of one centralized exchange (e.g. it feels that it is not receiving a receipt in a timely manner), it can move its funds over to the "semi-custody" of another CEX, all via transactions that are posted onto the underlying DEX ledger.
+If a trader is not satisfied with the performance or service of one CEX (e.g. it feels that it is not receiving a receipt in a timely manner), it can move its funds over to the "semi-custody" of another CEX, all via transactions that are posted onto the underlying DEX ledger.
 These "exit" transactions do not need to be signed by the corresponding CEX.
 Exit